Keyfactor/azurekeyvault-windows-orchestrator/README.md

   1. Use a URL like [https://localhost:44313](https://localhost:44313/), you won&#39;t need this
 4. Add a key to the API Application created in (2)
   1. Save this key, it disappears after navigating away from the save page
-5. Collect the Tenant ID (Also called Directory ID available under AAD -\&gt; Properties)
+5. Collect the Tenant ID (Also called Directory ID available under AAD -\> Properties)
 6. Collect the API Application ID (Details of the API Application Registration in AAD)
 7. Collect your Subscription ID (Details of your Subscription)
 8. Add your API as a principal to your Key Vault resource